alienc0der/alienc0der/README.md

-- 👋 Hi, I’m @aliencoder 👽
+👋 Hi, I’m @aliencoder 👽 💻 🛸

-- 👀 I’m interested in blockchain and cryptography
+👀 I’m interested in blockchain and cryptography ✨

-- 🌱 I’m currently learning Dart, Go, Kotlin
+🌱 I’m currently learning Go, Dart, Kotlin 📚

-- 💞️ I’m looking to collaborate on crypto projects
+💞️ I’m looking to collaborate on crypto projects ⛓️

+🚀 Open source is the way

 <!---
 alienc0der/alienc0der is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.